An anthology of Cameroonian folk takes brought together by a conservation project, a publisher, eleven authors and an illustrator.

 Gorilla Dawn tells the story of Imara, a young girl abducted from her village home, and Bobo, the son of a wildlife ranger, who are imprisoned by a group of rebel soldiers deep in the heart of the African jungle.
 When the rebels capture a baby gorilla, intending to sell him into captivity, the children vow to return him to his family in the wild before it’s too late.
 The consequences of getting caught are too terrible to think about, but the children are brave and determined.
 Will the bond between the gorilla and the children finally give them the courage they need to escape the rebels and can they ever find true safety?

-Gorilla Dawn won the Leeds Book Award and was shortlisted for the Little Rebels Award 2016, Leeds Book Award, Northeast Book Award, North Somerset Teachers Book Award and Steyning Grammar School Award.
+Gorilla Dawn won the Leeds Book Award and was shortlisted for the Little Rebels Award (highly commended), the UKLA Children’s Book of the Year, North Somerset Teacher’s Book Award and Steyning Grammar School Award.
 It was also selected for the 2016 Bookbuzz booklist.
 The US edition received a starred review from Kirkus and Publishers Weekly, and it was selected for the Junior Library Guild.

 Scarlet Ibis is the moving story of a young girl – Scarlet – struggling to hold her family together against the odds.
 Crammed into their small tower block apartment in London, Scarlet and her autistic half-brother Red are fascinated by the baby pigeon that hatches on their balcony.
 When the bird’s parents abandon it, Red takes the chick into his care but when their own mum has a breakdown, the siblings are split up and sent to live apart in foster care.
 As Scarlet struggles to adjust to life with her well-meaning foster family, she determines to do everything she can to find her beloved brother and keep his little pigeon alive for him.